About Marietta, Ohio

 Marietta is home to Washington State Community College, among the finest technical colleges in Ohio.
 Washington State offers specialized certificates and associate degrees in nursing, physical therapy, radiology, computer programming, broadcasting, automotive engineering, industrial technology, social services, criminal justice, and many others.
 Washington State is located on a 280-acre campus within Marietta’s city limits and boasts large, modern facilities.

 Marietta City Schools offers a solid education for children in the community, outperforming state averages on Ohio’s standardized achievement tests.
-Marietta High School offers advanced placement courses for it students and allows students to take courses at Marietta College for credit.
+Marietta High School offers advanced placement courses for it students and allows students to take courses at local colleges for credit.
 Marietta High School has produced a number of National Merit Scholars in recent years.

 Marietta Memorial Hospital is a full-service medical center that serves Marietta and the surrounding region.
 The hospital has over 1,200 staff members and is served by 139 doctors, representing 37 medical specialties.
 It is the largest single employer in the area.
 The hospital recently completed a multi-million dollar expansion.